Finite group actions on Kervaire manifolds: The proof of Theorem A

 We now consider part (ii) of Theorem A.

-\begin{theorem} For any smooth, closed manifold $\NN \cong_{PL} \MK^{4k+2}$, of dimension $\leq 30$, and any framing $(\NN , f)$ with Arf invariant one, $(\NN ,f)$ admits a smooth, free, frame-preserving $\bZ/2\times \bZ/2$ action. \end{theorem}
+\begin{theorem} For any smooth, closed manifold $\NN \cong_{PL} \MK^{4k{+}2}$, of dimension $\leq 30$, and any framing $(\NN , f)$ with Arf invariant one, $(\NN ,f)$ admits a smooth, free, frame-preserving $\bZ/2\times \bZ/2$ action. \end{theorem}

-\begin{proof} The idea is similar to the above: we use the fact that the elements in $\theta_j$ factor through the ``double transfer"
+\begin{proof} The idea is similar to the above: we use the fact that the elements in $\theta_j$ are in the image of the ``double transfer"

 for $j \leq 4$ (see Lin and Mahowald \cite{lin-mahowald1} for $\theta_4$).
-The argument is the same for each of the $\theta_j$, $j \leq 4$, but for $\dim \MK^{4k+2} < 30$ the Kervaire manifolds are products of spheres, with product framings, so a direct construction can be given.
+The double transfer is defined geometrically by taking the universal covering of a framed manifold $(M,f)$ with a $2$-connected reference map $f\colon M \to \PP^\infty \times \PP^\infty)$.
+The argument is the same for each of the $\theta_j$, $j \leq 4$, but for $\dim \MK^{4k{+}2} < 30$ the Kervaire manifolds are products of spheres, with product framings, so a direct construction can be given.
 Let $(M,f)$ be a smooth, closed, framed $30$-dimensional manifold, with